7 Key Shifts ANYONE Can Make to Succeed in Today’s Job Market

 However, did you know that recruiters and Hiring Managers only spend an average of 6 seconds to scan your resume?
 They just want to see if you have the required skills, experience and education required for the job opening.

-You want to know where they’re spending the majority of the time to learn about you?
+Do you want to know where they’re spending the majority of their time learning about you?

 Search engines and social media.

 In today’s job market, you need a way to publicly show your work to your prospective employers.
 They need to be able to see the quality of work you do, so they know exactly what they can expect from you IF they were to hire you.